 NServiceBus allows defining custom message conventions instead of using the

 IEvent interfaces and attributes like

-ExpressAttribute.
-NServiceBus also supports conventions for encrypted properties, express messages, databus properties and time to be received.
-With these conventions combined a reference to NServiceBus can be avoided.
+TimeToBeReceivedAttribute.
+NServiceBus also supports conventions for encrypted properties, databus properties and time to be received.
+The usage of these conventions can avoid a reference to NServiceBus.